B-Hartley/drinkaware/README.md

 1. Make sure you have [HACS](https://hacs.xyz/) installed
 2. Add this repository as a custom repository in HACS:
    - Go to HACS → Integrations → ⋮ (menu) → Custom Repositories
-   - Add `https://github.com/yourusername/hass-drinkaware` as a repository
+   - Add `https://github.com/B-Hartley/drinkaware` as a repository
    - Category: Integration
 3. Click "Install" on the Drinkaware integration
 4. Restart Home Assistant

 ### Method 2: Manual Installation

-1. Download the latest release from the [Releases](https://github.com/yourusername/hass-drinkaware/releases) page
+1. Download the latest release
-2. Extract the `drinkaware` folder from the release into your `custom_components` directory
+2. Extract the `drinkaware` folder into your `custom_components` directory
 3. Restart Home Assistant

 ## Configuration